MicrosoftDocs/azure-stack-docs/azure-stack/hci/migrate/migrate-cluster-new-hardware.md

     > [!NOTE]
     > If your VHD and VHDX files are located in different paths on the same volume, you will need to run the migration script for each different path to copy them all.

-1. Change the following three variables to match the source cluster VM path with the destination cluster VM path:
+1. Change the following three variables to match the source system VM path with the destination system VM path:

     - `$Dest_Server = "Node01"`
     - `$source  = "C:\Clusterstorage\Volume01"`